mflatt/not-a-box/README.txt

  *.sls - Chez Scheme libraries that provide implementations of Racket
          primitives, building up to the Racket expander.
 The "core.sls" library is implemented directly in Chez.
-In other cases, a corresponding "*.scm" file contains the implementation extracted from from expanded and flattened Racket code.
+For most other cases, a corresponding "linklet/*.scm" file contains the implementation extracted from from expanded and flattened Racket code.

- core-*.ss - Part of "core.sls" (via `include`) to implement core data
+ core/*.ss - Part of "core.sls" (via `include`) to implement core data
          structures (especially immutable hash tables), structs, etc.

+ *.scm - a temporary compatibility layer to be `include`d into an
+         ".sls" library.

- *.scm - Either a conversion from a ".rktl" file or a temporary
+ linklet/*.scm - A conversion from a ".rktl" file to be `included`d
-         compatibility layer to be `include`d into an ".sls" library.
+         into an ".sls" library.

- *.rktl - A Racket library (e.g., to implement regexps) that has been
+ linklet/*.rktl - A Racket library (e.g., to implement regexps) that
-         fully macro expanded and flattened into a linklet.
+         has been fully macro expanded and flattened into a linklet.
 A linklet's only free variables are "primitives" that will be implemented by various ".sls" libraries in layers.
 See "Builing linklets from source" below for more information.

+ primitive/*.scm - for "expander.sls", tables of bindings for
+         primitive linklet instances.

- convert.rkt - A stop-gap linklet-to-library-body compiler, which is
+ convert.rkt - A linklet-to-library-body compiler, which is used to
-         used to convert a ".rktl" file to a ".sls" file.
+         convert a ".rktl" file to a ".scm" file to inclusion in an ".sls" library.

- *-demo.ss - Chez scripts to check that a library basically works.
+ demo/*.ss - Chez scripts to check that a library basically works.
 For
-         example "regexp-demo.ss" runs the regexp matcher on a few examples.
+         example "demo/regexp.ss" runs the regexp matcher on a few examples.
+To run "demo/*.ss", use `make *-demo`.

  schemify/schemify.rkt - Source to "schemify.scm", which is part of
          the implementation of linklets --- specifically, for compiling a Racket linklet to a Chez procedure.

  other *.rkt - Racket scripts like "convert.rkt" or comparisions like
-         "regexp-demo.rkt".
-For example, you can run "regexp-demo.rkt" and compare the reported timing to "regexp-demo.ss".
+         "demo/regexp.rkt".
+For example, you can run "demo/regexp.rkt" and compare the reported timing to "demo/regexp.ss".

 Building linklets from source: